partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 <video autoplay muted loop src="/content-images/ai-interactions-with-tldraw/robin sloan-rnn-example-1.mp4"></video>

-One of the best patterns we have is _ghosted text for suggested autocomplete._ This is how [GitHub Copilot](https://github.com/features/copilot/) has worked since in launched in 2021 — another AI that I collaborate with daily.
+One of the best patterns we have is _ghosted text for suggested autocomplete._ This is how [GitHub Copilot](https://github.com/features/copilot/) has worked since it launched in 2021 — another AI that I collaborate with daily.

 But the video above is from further back.
 In [Writing With the Machine](https://www.robinsloan.com/notes/writing-with-the-machine/) (2016!), author Robin Sloan trained a recurrent neural network (RNN) on a corpus of mid-century science fiction short stories.
 Then he hooked the output up to tab-autocomplete.